ashlink11/llvm-project/ash-notes/meta-2024-jan-02.md

   - load/store of specialized memory: `ldg` `stg` load and store global memory
   - predication and masking: `@p0` `@!p0` predicated execution based on conditions
   - misc: `vote` performs a vote operation within a warp

+predicate:
+- a predicate is a function that returns a boolean value, often used in conditional statements
+- Latin word "praedicare" means "to proclaim" or "to assert."
+- In logic, a predicate is a statement that may be true or false, depending on the values of its variables.

 - CUDA: "a single instruction is executed across multiple threads within a thread block.
 Each thread follows the same program, and threads within a block can diverge in their execution paths based on conditional statements"

 SIMT (cont.):